sunfishcode/basic-text/docs/Background.md

 > Plain text must contain enough information to permit the text
 > to be rendered legibly, and nothing more.

-however it include code points which ring the terminal bell and other side effects, it often includes redundant ways to encode the same logical content, it includes numerous compatibility mechanisms, and it contains flexibility for parties with private agreements.
+however it include scalars which ring the terminal bell and other side effects, it often includes redundant ways to encode the same logical content, it includes numerous compatibility mechanisms, and it contains flexibility for parties with private agreements.

 The [Basic Text] format here is more focused on being just a plain text format